leulyk/alx-low_level_programming/0x10-variadic_functions/README.md

-This folder contains solution to exercises on variadic functions.
+# This project is for learning variadic functions in C.